atsepkov/shortcut-stability/README.md

 ### Existing Problems and Remedies

 #### Problem 1: Converging Environments
 Most keyboard shortcuts predate our century.
 They were chosen in a vacuum without thought (or need) of how they'd interact with shortcuts from other systems.
 Today, that environments have merged, and many of us find ourselves switching between them routinely, these interactions suddenly matter - both for our muscle memory's sake and our own memory's sake.

 For example, `^C` (Ctrl+C) was used on Unix terminals to terminate existing command for decades.
-In a different world, on Windows, developers have decided to use the same shortcut to copy selection (among with Ctrl+V and Ctrl+X, which are right next to it).
+In a different world, on Windows, developers have decided to use the same shortcut to copy selection, a sane choice given its convenient location (along with Ctrl+V and Ctrl+X, which are right next to it).
 This worked wonderfully until we merged the GUI and terminal worlds together.
 OSX managed to bypass this problem by using `⌘C` instead.
 But that created a new problem, where we now have inconsistent ways to copy between Windows, OSX, and Linux (`^C` in Windows and Linux GUI, `^⇧C` in Linux terminal, and `⌘C` on OSX in GUI and terminal).

 #### Problem 2: Use of Gaps
 When a user wants to define a macro for themselves, it's natural to take a key combination he/she knows isn't used for anything else.
 In fact, this is exactly what happens with vim users everyday.
 This also happens with terminal/screen/tmux users (how were `^A` and `^B` combos chosen?).
 And more recently this trend also started happening with window managers and shortcut/macro tools for the GUI.